dy/parenthesis/README.md

 [ ':click :on\\3', '5', ' :nth-child\\1 ', ' :not\\2 ' ]
 ```

-First item in the result is initial string with parentheses replaced with regexy references to other items.
+First item in the result is initial string with parentheses replaced with references to other items.

 **Stringify** does backwise: